To control diabetes is revealed in this article. Let’s look at the causes of the development of diabetes.

 The practically useless calories added by saturated fats contribute to above normal body weight and obesity, putting a diabetic at greater of heart disease.

 Flesh foods are extremely harmful to diabetes.

 They increase the totemic condition underlying the diabetic state and reduce the sugar tolerance.
 Most diseases of the human body are caused by auto-intoxication of self-poisoning.

 The flesh of animals increases the burden on the organs of elimination and overloads and system with animal waste matter and poisons.

-The renowned journal Lancet, reports that a patient of diabetes must be persuaded to consume less animal foods.
+The renowned journal Lancet, reports that a patient with diabetes must be persuaded to consume fewer animal foods.

-However, in cold countries where meat and mat products constitute the bulk of the diet, patients of diabetes should limit their intake of animal products to eggs and white meal like fish and poultry.
+However, in cold countries where meat products constitute the bulk of the diet, patients with diabetes should limit their intake of animal products to eggs and a white meal like fish and poultry.

 Finally, even their use of meat should be kept to the minimum; all red meat and red meat products should be eliminated from the diet.